dgoldhar/ELK/Getting Started.md

-# empow logstash classification plugin & ELK module
+# empow logstash classification plugin & Elastic module
-The ELK stack allows you to ingest log data from many sources, parse and manipulate it, store it in, analyze it, and visualize it.
-The stack consists of three components, Logstash, for data ingestion and manipulation, Elasticsearch, for storage and analysis of data,and Kibana, to visualize your data.
+The [Elastic stack](https://www.elastic.co/products) allows you to ingest log data from many sources, parse and manipulate it, store it, analyze it, and visualize it.
+The stack consists of three components, [Logstash](https://www.elastic.co/products/logstash), for data ingestion and manipulation, [Elasticsearch](https://www.elastic.co/products/elasticsearch), for storage and analysis of data, and [Kibana](https://www.elastic.co/products/kibana), to visualize your data.

 The empow classification plugin extends the functionality of logstash by classifying your log data, using the empow classification center, for attack intent and attack stage.

-The empow module has preconfigured configurations for the entire ELK stack, that you can use 'out-of-the-box' to ingest, store, and visualize log data from your network devices.
+The empow module has preconfigured configurations for the entire Elastic stack and plugin, that you can use 'out-of-the-box' to ingest, store, and visualize log data from your network devices.

 # Supported platforms

-The plugin and module will run on any platform on which the ELK stack is supported.
+The plugin and module will run on any platform on which the Elastic stack is supported.

-We will use Ubuntu 18.04 as the reference platform for this note.
+We will use [Ubuntu 18.04](http://releases.ubuntu.com/18.04/) as the reference platform for this note.

 # What you will need